Sindurav/CodingInterviews/VISA 2019 Software Engineer New Grad/README.md

-# Got this problems in HACKERRANK challenge
+# Got these problems in HACKERRANK challenge

 ## 1. Maximum Streak